 “…and this is all the plastic shit I found in my house” Image: Plastic Planet Documentary (2009)

-In 2015 I visited a landfill in India.
-Wading between huge piles of rubbish with protection covers wrapped around my shoes, I felt dizzy and nauseous.
+In 2015, I visited a landfill in India.
+Wading between huge piles of plastic with protection covers wrapped around my shoes, I felt dizzy and nauseous.
 The next day I got REALLY sick.
 But how could the workers be there without protection?
-Learning that hundreds of millions of tons of plastic are produced worldwide every year and that plastic waste can take up to 1000 years to decompose in landfills, I thought that there must be a way to make these huge piles of rubbish smaller and make the waste less toxic?
-Here are 15 easy ways you can change the world by reducing your plastic consumption now:
+Learning that hundreds of millions of tons of plastic are produced worldwide every year and that plastic waste can take up to 1000 years to decompose in landfills, I thought that there must be a way to make these huge piles of plastic smaller….
+Actually, here are not just one but 15 ways to reduce your plastic consumption RIGHT NOW:

 1. Reusable Bags vs. Plastic Bags

-Solution: Always carry a reusable bag (e.g. made of organic cotton) with you when shopping and say no to plastic bags offered at the checkout.
+Solution: Always carry a reusable bag (e.g. made of organic cotton) with you when shopping and say NO to offered plastic bags.

 Fact: Every minute 1 million plastic bottles are sold worldwide.
-Pretty much all of them end up in landfills and stay there for the next 1000 years.
-They do not only harm our planet but also contain questionable substances which over time can be absorbed in the drink itself.
+They also contain questionable substances which over time can be absorbed in the drink itself.
 That ain’t healthy!

-Solution: Make a refillable glass or metal bottle your new partner in crime.
-This saves time, money, and the environment.
+Solution: Make a reusable water bottle (metal/glass) your new partner in crime — saves time, money, and the environment, win-win!

 3. Reusable Cup vs. Disposable Go-to-Cup

-Fact: Take-away coffee in disposable cups creates unnecessary waste.
+Fact: Takeaway coffee in disposable cups create unnecessary waste.

 Solution: Bring a reusable cup when you order your coffee-to-go.
 Most cafes will accept it.
 If not, it’s their bad and ➡️ next.

 4. Wooden Toothbrush vs. Plastic Toothbrush